 - 1. Recognizing that market value volatility is a function of maturity, the College shall maintain the Fund as a short to medium term maturity portfolio.
 A maximum of 5% of the Fund may be invested in securities of any single issuer.
-U.S. Government, Government Agency, GSE securities, SEC regulated 2A(7) funds, approved 3(C)7 funds, and Florida state sponsored investment pools are not subject to any limitations. - 2.
-The Fund must maintain a total quality rating of 8.0 or higher on the following scale:
+U.S. Government, Government Agency, GSE securities, SEC regulated 2A(7) funds and Florida state authorized investment pools are not subject to any limitations, - 2.
+The Fund must maintain a total quality rating of 3.75 or higher on the following scale: